Perkedel/Lah-Mboh/README.md

 ## Ahaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa

+See [**`CREDITS.md`**](CREDITS.md) for attributions of stuffs we've used, referenced, & even yoinked.

 by JOELwindows7
 Perkedel Technologies
-Code (which we wrote from scratch): GNU GPL v3
-Assets (which we drew ourselves): CC4.0-BY-SA
+Code (which we wrote from scratch ourselves): GNU GPL v3 Assets (which we drew ourselves): CC4.0-BY-SA

+> [!WARN]
+> Disclaimer: We have yoinked some mod pk3's in order for us to complete the level building.
+All yoinks have been credited
+> DNB, Perkedel Technologies, & affiliates are not affiliated nor endorsed nor sponsored with id Softwares, nor Bethesda, nor Zenimax in anyway.